pppatel747/pppatel747.github.io/Contact.markdown

 ## Twitter
 Contact me on twitter using @pavn747

+## Instagram
+Contact us on instagram using @krishiv_smarthome.

-## Github
+## Facebook
-Contact me on github using pppatel747
+Contact us on facebook using Krishiv Smart home.